-Pick team building activities will require collaboration to achieve goals.
 Let team members compete together against standards, not with each other.
 Simple team-building activities may help you build teamwork.

-Money, time, and energy are wasted on team building activities that do not serve a purpose.
-Some expensive team-building activities provide the worst experiences to many underachieving teams.
+Money, time, and energy are wasted on team-building activities that do not serve a purpose.
+Some expensive team games provide the worst experiences to many underachieving teams.

 I have encountered managers who, after purchasing team-building activities, contacted me to help them put meaning and inspiration into each purchased package.